HDFGroup/vol-rest/README.md

 ## III.B.
-Building HDF5 REST VOL applications
+Building HDF5 REST VOL plugin applications

 Assuming an application has been written following the above instructions, the application must be built prior to running.
 In general, the application should be built as normal for any other HDF5 application.

-To link in the require libraries, the compiler will likely require the additional linker
+To link in the required libraries, the compiler will likely require the additional linker
 flags:

 `-lrestvol -lcurl -lyajl`